Warning: Do Not Invest in a Second Location Before Reading This

 Once you have all this in place, you’ll have far more certainty about how to open a second clinic.

-You’ll have training systems for new hires.
+You’ll have training systems and phone scripts for new hires.
 Metrics to monitor them.
 Systems for working with new and returning patients.
 You won’t be responsible for everything, because your systems will shoulder part of the load, and your team will feel great because they’ll know their performance and what they can do to improve.

 If you want to learn more, click the button below to see how CallHero will empower you to open a successful second medical clinic location.